 This morning, my Ubuntu laptop won’t boot up.
 My immediate reaction was shivers at the back of my neck and then down the shoulders.
 I don’t understand why it felt that way.
-It’s like one of those situations when you suddenly discovered you left your wallet, your laptop, or something valuable at a restaurant and your mind started racing trying to figure out how to get back quickly and at the same time thinking what would happen and what would you do if you can’t locate it anymore… And all those thoughts happening in just two or three seconds.
+It’s like one of those situations when you suddenly discovered you left your wallet, your laptop, or something valuable in a restaurant and your mind started racing trying to figure out how to get back quickly and at the same time thinking what would happen and what would you do if you can’t locate it anymore… And all those thoughts happening in just two or three seconds.

 In this case, my laptop won’t boot up, it uses LUKS full disk encryption, I have no idea how to recover it, I haven’t done it before, I don’t know if it can be recovered, and I’ve got tons of important data in there!